clulab/processors/README.md

 # How to compile

-This is a standard Maven project, so use the `mvn package` command to build the jar file, which will be stored in the `target/` directory.
-Run the `scripts/mk_model_jar` script to build the models jar file.
+This is a standard Maven project, so use the `mvn package` command to build the jar file, which will be stored in the `target/` directory,e.g., `target/mk_model_jar 3.0`.
+Run the `scripts/mk_model_jar` script to build the models jar file, which will stored under the same `target/` directory, e.g., `target/processors-3.0-models.jar`.
+.
 Add these generated jar files to your $CLASSPATH, along with the other necessary dependency jars.
 Take a look at `scripts/run` to see which dependencies are necessary at runtime.

 # How to use it